Skip to main content

 • Good performance with proper indexing

-Table Location: The table is created in the turbo schema: turbo.tracked_contracts
+Table Location: By default, tables are created in the streamling schema: streamling.tracked_contracts

 In-Memory Backend